Few things are as exciting as the prospect of bringing home a new puppy.

 A collar or harness provides a place for you to attach your dog’s leash to, and it also serves as a place to put your dog’s ID tags.
 Additionally, some harnesses provide a handle, which will make it easier to control your dog when he isn’t wearing his leash.

 Collars are often the default choice, and they often work quite well.
 The Phydeaux's Durable Nylon Dog Collar is a high-quality, yet affordable option for large dogs, as is the Warner Brand Cumberland Leather Dog Collar, which comes with a free engraved brass ID tag.
 However, other owners prefer going with a full-body harness, which often work better for dogs that are prone to pulling on the leash.

-Two of the best harnesses for large dogs on the market include the Julius K9 IDC Powerharness and Ruffwear Webmaster Harness.
+One of the best harnesses for large dogs on the market is the Ruffwear Front Range All-Day Adventure Harness.
 But, be sure to check out our harness review for detailed analysis of some of the best options available on the market.

 Tags needn’t be expensive or fancy to perform their intended purpose, but you can certainly purchase high-end tags if you like.
 Providence Engraving provides a number of different personalized tags for very low prices, while the Skoubee Smart Pet ID Tag is a great option for owners who want to include electronic information on the tag.

 There are a million variables to consider when trying to figure out how much it will cost to take care of your new puppy, and every situation is unique.
 However, that doesn’t mean you can’t arrive at a reasonable estimate of the costs you’ll face in the first year.

 Generally speaking, you will spend between about $700 and $1500 caring for your puppy during his first year of life.
 While this is a little more than most people anticipate spending, you should let these costs discourage you: It will only cost you a fraction of this amount to care for your dog in subsequent years.